Jeetu855/Configs/note.md

 ---

 #### Lualine
-For lualine to work, need to comment out the code inside bufferline.lua and noice.lua, they should return an empty lua table
+For lualine to work, need to comment out the code inside bufferline.lua, it should return an empty lua table